sayden/ninety-nine-erlang-exercises/README.md

 Problem 07: (Solved) Flatten a nested list structure.
 Problem 08: (Solved) Eliminate consecutive duplicates of list elements.
 Problem 09: (Solved) Pack consecutive duplicates of list elements into sublists.
 If a list contains repeated elements they should be placed in separate sublists.
-Problem 10: (In progress) Run-length encoding of a list.
+Problem 10: (Solved) Run-length encoding of a list.
 Use the result of problem P09 to implement the so-called run-length encoding data compression method.
 Consecutive duplicates of elements are encoded as lists (N E) where N is the number of duplicates of the element E.
+Problem 11: (Solved) Modified run-length encoding.
+Problem 12: (In progress) Decode a run-length encoded list.